 Contact us on our secure email: email@example.com – this email is strictly an information line and not for general emails.

 R50 000 REWARD campaign launches 22 November 2018 in support of Greater Kruger Rangers risking their lives every day to save our precious rhinos.
 If we are to honour them, we should honour them with justice.

 1/4 page adverts in Corridor Gazette (22/1), Mpumalanga News (22/11), Lowvelder (23/11) and Hazyview Herald (30/11).

-Nearly four years after his arrest, and a slew of more than 25 delays plus courtroom changes in the wake of bribery allegations, the trial of the alleged kingpin of Zululand, Dumisani Gwala, will finally be set on 12 December at Mtubatuba court with Magistrate Zungu presiding.
+More than four years after his arrest, and a slew of more than 25 delays plus courtroom changes in the wake of bribery allegations, the trial of the alleged kingpin of Zululand, Dumisani Gwala, will finally start in early 2019 at Mtubatuba court with Magistrate Zungu presiding.
 The Court has made it very clear that she will not tolerate further delay tactics, even if it means Gwala must represent himself.
 Watch the BBC Documentary: Rhinos Killing and Corruption, featuring an exclusive interview with whistleblower ‘Fresh’.

-Saving the Wild played a critical role in the 12 June Hawks Police arrest of alleged Kruger kingpin Petros Sydney Mabuza aka “Mr Big”.
+Saving the Wild orchestrated a critical role in the 12 June Hawks Police arrest of alleged Kruger kingpin Petros Sydney Mabuza aka “Mr Big”.
 He was denied bail on 6 June, and then in a greased lightning turn of events, he was granted bail in the High Court just ten days later on 16 July.
 And then the court transcript mysteriously went missing…

 On 18 September, Mabuza was arrested again, this time alongside alleged rival kingpin Joseph Nyalunga aka “Big Joe”.
 Both were granted bail on 2 November – even though both were already out on bail for rhino poaching related charges.